Please select the country or location you would like to see content from.

 Who should avoid it?

-Do not use Beconase if you have previously had an allergic reaction to beclomethasone or another ingredient listed in the medication.
-Unless prescribed by a doctor, Beconase should not be used by anyone under the age of 6.
+Do not use Beconase AQ if you have previously had an allergic reaction to beclomethasone or another ingredient listed in the medication.
+Unless prescribed by a doctor, Beconase AQ should not be used by anyone under the age of 6.

-Speak with your doctor or pharmacist before using Beconase if you are pregnant or breastfeeding, or you have any problems with your nose such as an injury, infection, ulcers or recent surgery.
+Speak with your doctor or pharmacist before using Beconase AQ if you are pregnant or breastfeeding, or you have any problems with your nose such as an injury, infection, ulcers or recent surgery.

 Are there any side effects?